apache/tvm/docs/install/from_source.rst

 We use cmake to build the library.
-The configuration of TVM can be modified by `config.cmake` (and/or by passing cmake flags to the command line):
+The configuration of TVM can be modified by editing `config.cmake` and/or by passing cmake flags to the command line:

 - First, check the cmake in your system.
 If you do not have cmake,